 Physical health

 Taking into account the proven relationship between stress and physical health for LGBTQ individuals and the general population, this review’s findings of poor physical health of LGBTQ service personnel are not surprising (Frost, Lehavot, & Meyer, 2015; Lazarus & Folkman, 1984; Lick, Durso, & Johnson, 2013).
 Civilian research has found that LGBTQ individuals experience greater physical health concerns, such as poor general health, cancer, cardiovascular disease, asthma, and diabetes (Lick et al., 2013).
 One study reviewed here found that LGB veterans were at significantly decreased risk of being overweight or obese, as well as of being diagnosed with diabetes (Blosnich et al., 2013), although, as noted by the authors, the low number of sexual minority women may have impacted these specific results, and gender may in fact moderate this relationship given a larger sample size.
-This seems possible given the finding that women veterans overall experience poorer general health than active duty, reserve, national guard, and civilian women in the US (Lehavot et al., 2012).
+This seems possible given the finding that women veterans overall experience poorer general health than active duty, reserve, National Guard, and civilian women in the US (Lehavot et al., 2012).

 Civilian studies have found that prejudicial traumatic events have a stronger negative effect on physical health than general stressful life events (Frost et al., 2015).
 It may be the case that military-experienced LGBTQ individuals are at greater risk of prejudicial traumatic events by virtue of living, working, and seeking health care in spaces historically permissive of anti-LGBTQ sentiment and violence (Burks, 2011; Castro & Goldbach, 2018).
 Dominant societal messages of fitting into the “band of brothers” as a male-at-birth heterosexual warrior may be internalised and codified in military policies, and can result in negative self-worth and health behaviours (Hatzenbuehler, 2014; Meyer, 2003; Zurbriggen, 2010).
 Without a strong community support network or psychological coping skills to buffer these external and internal stressors, the stigmatised individual experiences chronic stress and associated health consequences (Meyer, 2003).
 Also, there is evidence that both male and female sexual minority service members are hesitant and fearful to discuss their sexuality and sexual health needs with health care providers, which may delay or preclude some from seeking care (Biddix et al., 2013; Nusbaum et al., 2008).
 Therefore, improved service provision for this population may include overt communication from provider to patient, indicating openness and knowledge regarding sexual minority health.